spwhitton/consfigurator/doc/ideas.rst

 - Custom Emacs indentation rules for ``DISK:VOLUMES`` (and so ``DISK:HAS-VOLUMES``), and reindent the examples in docstrings and manual.

-- Currently it wouldn't be easy to write a property which combines adding an LVM logical volume to the host's volumes, calling ``DISK:HOST-LOGICAL-VOLUMES-EXIST``, mounting the new volume and setting up a root filesystem for a virtual machine there.
-Ideally the new property would just be able to push the LV to the :VOLUMES hostattrs, but that is tricky because LVs are presently not TOP-LEVEL-VOLUMEs, instead contained within objects representing VGs.
-Perhaps we could lift LVs to the top level, with just a reference to the name of their VG, like we have with PVs.
-  We would probably still want it to be possible to include VGs in the list of volumes, optionally, for specifying VG-level options like extent size.

 Connections
 -----------